Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 ##### Pros
 * Doesn't add a new syntax/feature
 * Doesn't allow both behaviours to be present on a given class
+* Doesn't break backward compatibility because the programmer explicitly changes behaviour by declaring the annotation

 ##### Cons
-* Backward compatibility is not preserved for users with custom `@NewInterfaceDelegates` annotation
-* An annotation is used to semantics of the language in a significant way
+* An annotation is used to change behaviour and semantics of a language feature significantly
+* Annotation needs to be present on all classes using the new behaviour unless a compiler argument is used, which could break backward compatibility

 The *new behaviour* would be defined as such:
-* The Delegate Expression, following the `by` keyword, is evaluated on every invocation of a delegated method.
+* The Delegate Expression, wherever it is declared, is evaluated on every invocation of a delegated method.
 * The Delegate Expression has `this` in its scope
 * No invisible fields are generated
 * The Delegate Expression cannot refer to constructor parameters, use class members instead (programmer should store the delegate if it should be stored)
 * There are cases where the reuse of the same syntax is a problem (see *Deprecation* section)

+#### Dropped Ideas
+* Modifying the form of the delegation expression
+    - `class B : A by ::b`
+    - `class B : A by { b }`
+    - these would clash with existing delegations of functional types
+    - compiler could behave differently when it infers type of `KProperty`, but this is implicit and confusing.

 ### Approach for proposal 2